 The world we live in is quite complicated.
 Being alone in this crazy, mixed-up reality can make this truth quite scary.
 However, even in the big, bad take-no-prisoners universe of globalized economics, there are tools that can be used to help improve one’s chances of successful navigation through these choppy waters.
 One of the most effective tools in this respect are cooperatives.

 Cooperatives can be defined in many different ways:

-Barton (2000) define cooperatives as a private business owned and controlled by users and operated principally to provide benefits to users;
+- Private businesses owned and controlled by users and operated principally to provide benefits to users

-The International Co-operative Alliance (ICA) characterizes cooperatives as autonomous associations of persons united voluntarily to meet their common economic, social and cultural needs and aspirations through a jointly owned and democratically controlled enterprise;
+- Autonomous associations of persons united voluntarily to meet their common economic, social and cultural needs and aspirations through a jointly owned and democratically controlled enterprises

 - Voluntary and open membership

 - Autonomy and independence